ionutnechita/acrn-dockerfiles/README.md

 the Project ACRN repositories you cloned earlier.
 You can now build any of the components.
 Here is an example:
 ```
-# cd acrn-hypervisor
+# make clean
 # make PLATFORM=uefi RELEASE=1
 ```

-You can do this for all build combinations and also try to build the `acrn-devicemodel`.
+**Note:** `make` will build all the components in this repo such as the hypervisor itself, the devicemode and the tools.
+You can also selectively build these components by using their target names.

+You can do this for all build combinations.
 All the build dependencies and tools are pre-installed in the container as well as a couple of useful tools (`git` and `vim`) so you can directly edit files to experiment from within the container.